Paniya people: Language

 The Paniya speak the Paniya language as a mother tongue.
 A member of the Dravidian family, it is most closely related to Malayalam, Kadar, Ravula and other Dravidian languages.

 Paniya is spoken both at home and during religious ceremonies.
-Some Paniyas also use other Dravidian languages such as Malayalam, Tamil or Kannada.
+Some Paniyas also use other Dravidian languages, such as Malayalam, Tamil or Kannada.

 Paniyas use different writing systems depending on where in India they reside.
 Those in Karnataka use the Kannada script, those in Kerala write in the Malayalam script, while the Paniya in Tamil Nadu use the Tamil script.

 Culture

 Paniya primarily inhabit Kerala, and the Wayanad, Kozhikode, Kannur and Malappuram districts.

 Valliyoorkkavu temple with banyan tree considered sacred by Paniya tribe.

 Paniyas typically live in villages (padis) consisting of a few huts (pire or chala) with courtyards.
 Each hut settlement contains 5 to 15 families.

-For attire, Paniya males wear a lengthy cloth wrapped around the waist, which is known as a mundu.
+For attire, Paniya men wear a lengthy cloth wrapped around the waist, which is known as a mundu.
 A smaller mundu is also slung over the shoulders to cover the body.
-Paniya females or panichi don a long cloth, with a smaller one above the breast area and around the armpits.
+Paniya women or panichi don a long cloth, with a smaller one above the breast area and around the armpits.
 In addition, they wear a red or black aratti scarf around the waist.
 Land grabbers and poachers exploit them by encouraging drinking habit, sexual infidelity and other vices.
 PEEP Wayanad also organises various events to spread awareness on social menaces like alcoholism and chewing tobacco.
 Street plays in the local language has been staged at several forest settlements.

 The Paniyas bury their dead in formal funeral rites.
 Typically, the place of burial is close to the padi.
 The interment is accompanied by a seven-day mourning period by family members.